dwhiffing/fury/content/aar/iof/iof4/iof4_aj/body.md

 the airbase on the Red Sea shore, which I had assumed was empty.
-This means they have an unobstructed path to the E-8 (which is only \~ 125 miles away over Eritrea), and if they go to burner I am on the wrong side to intercept them\!
+This means they have an unobstructed path to the E-8 (which is only \~ 125 miles away over Eritrea), and if they go to burner I am on the wrong side to intercept them!
 My last Mirage scrambles from Djibouti, the E-8 turns off its radar and flees south, and the other Mirages turn to close in.
 Fortunately, the enemy (which turn out to be Mig-21s) join the general engagement, rather than chasing the E-8.
 They’re badly